jennomics/WorkflowPaper/Data Submission.md

 * SQN file (.sqn).
 The filetype for sequence data required by NCBI
 * SBT file (.sbt).
 This is a template filetype used by NCBI

-**The section below will have to be reconciled with the was the A5 instructions are currently written, but I don't want to change them if you are just going to have to go behind me and change it again...**

 ##FASTA2AGP
 First, create the .agp file
 In the terminal, navigate to the directory containing your scaffolds file